MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

         > [!NOTE]
         > All parameter values are interpreted as strings.

     - **Add configuration** – You can also provide static data on the external call setup page that will be passed to your API endpoint.
 For sensitive information, you can mark a configuration to be a secret and provide a secret identifier URL from your Azure key vault instead of providing the actual value on the external call setup page.

       Like parameters, you can pass configuration values in the Header, URL, or the request body of the external call.
 However, unlike parameters where the actual value is passed from the rule when making the externa call, configuration values provided on the external call setup page are used when making sample or actual calls.

+     - **Web request** – Select the appropriate HTTP method (**GET** or **POST**), and then enter the API endpoint.

+        > [!NOTE]
+        > Only HTTPS endpoints are supported.

+    - **Authentication** – Select the method that should be used to authenticate incoming requests.
+For more information about authentication, authentication-specific fields, authorization, and Microsoft Entra tokens, see the [Understand authentication and authorization](external-calls.md#understand-authentication-and-authorization) section later in this article.

+   - **Headers** - You can provide headers as needed.
+Please note, the default value of Content-Type is 'application/json'.
+Currently Fraud Protection only supports 'application/json' and 'application/x-www-form-urlencoded' content types.

     - **Sample request** – Provides an example of the request that is sent to your external call.
 The request should reflect the parameter names and values that you specified, and it can't be edited.
 You can also add configurations to the request URL or body as well.

       For *GET* methods, the request URL is shown.
 For *POST* methods, the request body is shown.
 You can construct custom request body for a POST call by clicking on **+ Advanced build your own request**.
      The sample request is used to make a sample call to your endpoint, either before creation or whenever you select **Test connection**.

      - **Sample response** – Provide an example of the data that is returned in a successful response from your API endpoint.
 This data should be in JavaScript Object Notation (JSON) format and can be referenced in your rules.
 The sample that you provide here is shown as you create rules.

        Select **{} Get API response** to automatically enter an actual response from your API in this field.

     - **Timeout** – Specify how long, in milliseconds, the request should wait before it times out.
 You must specify a number between 1 and 5000.
     - **Default response** – Specify the default response that should be returned if your request fails or exceeds the specified time-out.
 The value must be valid JSON object or JSON element.

 4. Optional: To send a sample request to your API endpoint and view the response, select **Test connection**.
 For more information, see the next section, [Test an external call](external-calls.md#test-an-external-call).